 This plant with its striking blue flowers is a pollen and nectar hub for bees and other nectar and pollen foragers.
 It is widely used for many purposes and since it is easy to grow makes one of the best plants for gardens targeting honeybees.
 The flowers are usually used in salads since they are edible.
 The plant can grow for up to 90cm and thrives well in pots or raised beds within a garden.
 It is a perfect summer flower for the beekeeper.

-Available in various varieties that have different flower colors and heights.
-The honey bee loves cosmos flowers.
+Cosmos are available in various varieties that have different flower colors and heights.
+Honey bees love cosmos flowers.
 You can grow the plant on raised beds or along the garden border.
 It blooms all summer and do not perform well when planted in containers.

 The bright yellow flowers of the cucumber attract the honey bee.
 The flowers are not so good for pollination given the fact that they tend to be concealed by the broad leaves.
 You might have to include sunflowers so as to attract more pollinators to this plant.